docsforadobe/premiere-plugin-guide/docs/importers/getting-started.md

 Inside this file, include info that lets your importer know it is your own type, and the http path, like this:

-“MyCompany ABC streaming format placeholder file [https://myurl.com/video.abc](https://myurl.com/video.abc)”
+"MyCompany ABC streaming format placeholder file [https://myurl.com/video.abc](https://myurl.com/video.abc)"

 Your importer would open the local video_proxy.abc file, check the header and find it is your own placeholder file, and then access the real contents at the http location included.
 To create the local